 DVPRS Supplemental Questions: Supplemental questions for use with the DVPRS.

 DVPRS with Instructions: DVPRS with instructions and enlarged font.

 NOTE: Permission is granted for clinicians and researchers to freely use the Defense and Veterans Pain Rating Scale (DVPRS) as is, without alteration.
 If used in revised or altered form, it should not be referred to as the Defense and Veterans Pain Rating Scale.

 The video above provides an overview of why the DVPRS was developed and how it can be utilized in clinical care.

 Have you used the DVPRS as a health care provider?
 If so, we want to hear about your experience.
-Take a few moments to fill out our 12 question survey.
+Take a few moments to leave a comment.

 Alternate Language Versions

 DVPRS Scale (Vietnamese)

 DVPRS Supplemental Questions (Vietnamese)